 Letter 668D/LP68: This notifies you the IRS has released the Notice of Levy for the taxpayer listed on the letter.
 You are no longer required to turn over any money, property, or rights to property belonging to that taxpayer.

 Letter 681C: Based on the information you provided to the IRS, they have accepted your request to pay as confirmed on the letter, but this does not constitute a formal Installment Agreement.
 Pay as much as you can pay, when you are able.

 LT11/Letter 1058: This letter is a notice explaining the IRS intends to issue a levy against your bank accounts, wages, or other assets because you still have a balance due.
 It is informing you that they will begin searching for other assets on which to issue a levy also, and may file a Federal Tax Lien if they have not already done so.
-You must pay the amount shown on the notice, or call the number provided to set up a payment plan.
+This type of notice is extremely urgent.
+Call Landmark Tax Group for help.

 LT18/Letter 1615: This notice informs you the IRS has no record of receiving federal income tax returns for the years indicated on the letter.
 File the returns or contact the IRS to discuss the matter.

 LP 64/Letter 1731: The IRS is attempting to locate a taxpayer and is requesting your assistance.
 Please provide the IRS with the information you have on the taxpayer’s address, home and work telephone numbers, and the name and address of any employers or others who may know how to locate the taxpayer.

 LT27/Letter1737: The IRS is notifying you they received your request for a payment plan and need you to complete financial information to determine whether you qualify for an installment agreement.
 Complete Form 433F that was included with the letter, either by mail or by calling the number listed on the notice.